InfiniteEndeavours/Milestone-3-Event-Site/README.md

 - Andrew Buncombe (Colleague) for advice on the Database Schema.
 - Jack Wachira - My Code Institute Mentor for his feedback on the project.
+- Stephen Dawson for his feedback on the project around the styling of some elements